uc-cdis/sower-jobs/README.md

 > NOTE: These job configurations assume you have setup Service Accounts in k8s with fine-grained IAM roles in AWS to interact with an S3 bucket.
 See [Cloud Automation docs](https://github.com/uc-cdis/cloud-automation/blob/master/doc/iam-serviceaccount.md).

-> IMPORTANT NOTE: You must supply the correct "serviceAccountName" in the following examples
+> IMPORTANT NOTE: You must supply the correct "serviceAccountName" in the following examples.
+By default these are in the form "sower-jobs-${environment//\_/-}-sa0" where environvment is from the cdis-manifest ".global.environment" field

 ```json
 {